- Location: Kentucky

 The Kentucky Motorcycle Program (KMP) offers rider courses developed by the Motorcycle Safety Foundation.

-These courses are taught by Motorcycle Safety Foundation (MSF)-certified instructors, are approved by the state, and are free to those under the age of 18.
+These courses are taught by Motorcycle Safety Foundation (MSF)-certified instructors and are approved by the state.
 Visit the MSF website for more information.

 Kentucky Motorcycle Safety Education (MSE) offers two different courses:

-- The Motorcycle Rider Course: Riding Street Skills―This is a 16-hour to 18-hour course that teaches basic operating skills.
+- The Motorcycle Rider Course: Riding Street Skills―This course teaches basic operating skills.
 Half the course consists of classroom instruction, and half is practical instruction.

 - The Experienced Rider Course (ERC)―This is an advanced course designed for more experienced riders and takes place on the riding range.